oh THAT aaron brown

 “Your password is too easy for you to remember, please add more punctuation and numbers and capital letters, and don’t use any words out of the dictionary.
 Here’s a suggestion for your password: @#$S59u01Cxx7*(6.
 Perfect!
 We’ll just set that for you, rather than the password that you chose.”

-Do these masters of security not realize that the first thing that happens when you force someone to use a completely incomprehensible, completely non-inutitive password like that is that the user WRITES THE PASSWORD DOWN???!!
+Do these masters of security not realize that the first thing that happens when you force someone to use a completely incomprehensible, completely non-intuitive password like that is that the user WRITES THE PASSWORD DOWN???!!
 How on earth is this secure?
 Indeed, I submit that these types of passwords are actually less secure, because they are not easy for the person to remember, and therefore leave records for someone else to discover.

 Worse, though, from my perspective are those designers that decree from their lofty perches that your chosen password can’t be used because those same designers have decided that their users’ passwords must be constructed from a very limited set of allowable characters: